gryphonshafer/Quizzing-Rule-Book/content/rule_book/roles_and_responsibilities.md

 #### Commentary

-On a CVR/MACVR, in the scenario where the entire Reference (which is part of the question text) was not read by the quizmaster, the quizmaster has 2 prompts to give, and must give them in appropriate order and with appropriate timing.
-If the quizzer provides all information in the question "text" and the answer "text", because the quizzer has not yet finished saying the complete Reference, which is part of the "question", the quizmaster must prompt with "More."
-The quizmaster cannot prompt with "What is your question?" yet, because the quizzer has not provided all information in the "question" (which includes the Reference) and the answer.
+On a CVR/MACVR, in the scenario where the entire reference (which is part of the question text) was not read by the quizmaster, the quizmaster has 2 prompts to give, and must give them in appropriate order and with appropriate timing.
+If the quizzer provides all information in the question text and the answer text, because the quizzer has not yet finished saying the complete Reference, which is part of the question, the quizmaster must prompt with "More."
+The quizmaster cannot prompt with "What is your question?" yet, because the quizzer has not provided all information in the question (which includes the reference) and the answer.

 ### Answer Judges (AJ)

-When an answer given is in question, it is the answer judge who will determine the accuracy of its content and make a ruling accordingly.
+When an answer given is in question, the answer judge will determine the accuracy of its content and make a ruling recommendation to the quizmaster.

 Answer judges will also: